takumi0706/google-calendar-mcp/README.md

 - Regular updates to maintain compatibility with the Google Calendar API
 - Version updates are documented in README.md
-- Logs are stored in the user's home directory `~/.google-calendar-mcp/logs/`

 ## Troubleshooting

 If you encounter any issues:

-1. Check the logs in your home directory at `~/.google-calendar-mcp/logs/`
-2. Make sure your Google OAuth credentials are correctly configured
+1. Make sure your Google OAuth credentials are correctly configured
-3. Ensure you have sufficient permissions for Google Calendar API access
+2. Ensure you have sufficient permissions for Google Calendar API access
-4. Verify your Claude Desktop configuration is correct
+3. Verify your Claude Desktop configuration is correct

 ### Common Errors